thebeebs/devstarworkshop/instructions/deployment/cicd.md

        git push

-   If successfull, your code should be committed and pushed to the remote repository.
+   If successful, your code should be committed and pushed to the remote repository.

 2. Using Eclipse with Git